FrankBoesing/TeensyFMTransmitter/README.md

 * Stereo processing implemented

-DO NOT CONNECT A WIRE AS ANTENNA
+DO NOT CONNECT AN ANTENNA

 Teensy 4.x only